IceUnicorn93/Open-VTT/README.md

 - [ ] Ping on Big Images causes a flicker
 - [ ] Ping on Big Images is to small
 - [ ] Artwork for a Note Child can't be changed once Set
+- [ ] Starting Open VTT will create a scripting folder from the starting location
+- [ ] scripting isnt working on Linux due to wrong location on startup

 # Needs Testing